marmelroy/FileBrowser/README.md

 ## Third Party Bindings

 ### React Native
-+You may now use this library with [React Native](https://github.com/facebook/react-native) via the module [here](https://github.com/prscX/react-native-file-selector)
+You may now use this library with [React Native](https://github.com/facebook/react-native) via the module [here](https://github.com/prscX/react-native-file-selector)